 To take one common example in fiction, on the rare occasion that a man is a virgin

-, and want to avoid it at all costs, but men are completely the opposite
+, and want to avoid it at all costs if they can, but men are the complete opposite

 This is a form of Double Standard

 .
 As for how much bearing on reality

 this trope has, well...
 On one hand, no, being male of course doesn't make one want to have sex literally all the time.
 Research do however show that the vast majority of somewhat younger males feel the need for sexual relief nearly every day, while the same generally doesn't seem to be the case for women.
 But no, the desire is not so powerful that one can't choose not to have it.
 Though it might be noted that social experiments indicates that as much as around 75% of males will say "yes" to any random somewhat attractive woman offering sex.
 Of course, this hardly suggest that 75% of males would be unable